threatwinds/api-docs/search/advanced-search.md

 # Advanced Search

 This API endpoint allows you to perform complex searches for threat intelligence entities using advanced filters and aggregations.
-It provides more flexibility and power than the simple search endpoint, allowing you to construct sophisticated queries using OpenSearch-like query syntax.
+It provides more flexibility and power than the [simple search](/search/simple-search) endpoint, allowing you to construct sophisticated queries using OpenSearch-like query syntax.
+If you need a more straightforward search interface, consider using the [Simple Search](/search/simple-search) instead.

 **Endpoint:** https://intelligence.threatwinds.com/api/search/v1/entities/advanced